hyperledger/besu-docs/docs/HowTo/Deploy/Production.md

 ---
-description: Deploying Hyperledger Besu Permissioning Management Dapp for production
+description: Deploying Hyperledger Besu permissioning management dapp for production
 ---

-# Deploying the Hyperledger Besu Permissioning Management Dapp for production
+# Deploying the Hyperledger Besu permissioning management dapp for production

-To deploy the Permissioning Management Dapp for production:
+To deploy the permissioning management dapp for production:

 1. Retrieve the most recent release (tarball or zip) from the [projects release page].